AsamiT/Crypto_Project1/README.md

 # Crypto_Project1
-Project #1 for Applied Cryptography at Florida Polytechnic University.
+Projects #1 and #2 for Applied Cryptography at Florida Polytechnic University.